apimatic/apimatic-cli/README.md

 OPTIONS
-  --auth-key=auth-key  override current authentication state with an authentication key --file=file          Path to the API specification file to validate

-  --url=url            URL to the specification file to validate.
-Can be used in place of the --file option if the API
-                       specification is publicly available.
+  --auth-key=auth-key  override current authentication state with an authentication key --file=file          path to the API specification file to validate --url=url            URL to the specification file to validate.
+Can be used in place of the --file option if the API specification is publicly available.

 EXAMPLES
   $ apimatic api:validate --file="./specs/sample.json"